Unity-Technologies/ml-agents/docs/Custom-Protos.md

 You can define a custom observation message to supplement that.
 To do so, add fields to the `CustomObservation` protobuffer message in `custom_observation.proto`.

 Then in your agent, create an instance of a custom observation via `new CommunicatorObjects.CustomObservation`.
-Then in `CollectObservations`, call `SetCustomObservation` wit the custom observation instance as the parameter.
+Then in `CollectObservations`, call `SetCustomObservation` with the custom observation instance as the parameter.

-In Python, the custom observation can be accessed in the return of `env.step` as ` custom_observations` property (one entry per agent).
+In Python, the custom observation can be accessed by calling `env.step` or `env.reset`  and accessing ` custom_observations` property of the return value.
+There will be one entry per agent.

 For example, if you have added a field called `customField` to the `CustomObservation` message, you would program your agent like